JosueAGtz/displayArray/Firmware/Display Array LiveStream/README.md

             channelIsLive = false;
 ```
-You can check what is the better word for you by opening the youtube.com page in an incognito window in your explorer.
+You can check what is the better word for you by opening the youtube.com page in an incognito window in your explorer and search in the codesoruce.

-### Youtube Livestream Notifier
+## Youtube Livestream Notifier

 ![displayArrayNotLive](https://savageelectronics.com/wp-content/uploads/2021/07/IMG_7319-scaled.jpg)